Get the best protection for your eyes

 - Blinding light or damaging radiation, for example when welding and working with lasers;

-- The effect of heat or flames;
+- Effect of heat or flames;

 - Laser radiation